andre-ye/uni/docs/nsciences/astr-101/textbook.md

 - Astronomists adopt the fictitious celestial sphere to literally define the coordinates of the sky.
 - We need a star to measure and mark time
 - Calendars: the necessity of time and the flacidity of skipping time
+- Lunar eclipse: anyone who can see the moon can watch it be eclipsed by the ground they stand upon